sdwarren617/amaze/README.md

 # amaze
 A fun game to learn to code by moving a robot through a maze.
-Start by moving a robot, end by launching your own website
+Start by moving a robot, finish by launching your own website

 Lesson plan
 1. Download this starter code and get a good coding setup